halfhelix/playbook/client-projects/readme.md

 The design stage of the project involves considering considering how a user will interact with the website or app and creating interfaces that are usable, intuitive, and intelligent.

 ### Wireframes
 Wireframes are essentially sketches.
-They act as the blueprints of what we’re building.
+They act as the blueprints for what we’re building.
 We sketch many designs before implementing a just a few.
 Everyone on the team, including designers, developers, and clients are encouraged to sketch.

 ### User Interface Design
 In the context of our projects, the user interface is the individual screens that a user interacts with.
 It's not enough to be only functional or beautiful, users must know which capabilities exist and be able to anticipate how the website or app is going to react to their actions.

 ### Interaction Design
 Interaction gives users the ability to change or directly manipulate the canvas.
 Designing those interactions is what makes our projects come to life.
 Interactions should provide affordance — animation, for examples, can be used as a powerful metaphor for helping a user understand an interface.
-Interactions help guide a user from the beginning of a task through it's completion.
+Interactions help guide a user from the beginning of a task through its completion.

 # Develop